where-2-eat/Frontend/README.md

 ## Setting things up

 Make sure you have [NodeJs](https://nodejs.org/en/) installed in your machine.
-To check whether you have it or not: `node --v` should give you the version in your machine
+To check whether you have it or not: `node -v` should give you the version in your machine

 ## Available Scripts